2020 Governor’s Awards in the Arts

 SUPPORT OF THE ARTS

-Gary Eller, Arts Volunteer, Nampa Gary Eller, born and raised in West Virginia, had deep roots in the traditions of Appalachia and a deep love for music, stories and history, which he brought to Idaho in 2005, where he began to search out the songs and stories of the people who helped to build this state.
-He found it challenging to root out ‘native-born’ story-songs that tell the tales of Idaho’s early years, so he set himself the task of finding and preserving them.
+Gary Eller, Arts Volunteer, Nampa Gary Eller, born and raised in West Virginia, has deep roots in the traditions of Appalachia and a deep love for music, stories and history.
+He brought this passion to Idaho in 2005, where he began to search out the songs and stories of the people who helped to build this state.
+He found it challenging to root out ‘native-born’ story-songs that tell the tales of Idaho’s early years, so he set himself to the task of finding and preserving them.
 Starting with a modest Idaho Humanities Council grant, Mr. Eller began his quest and in 2009, produced, The Idaho Songbag, a collection of over two dozen songs based on historical Idaho people, places, and events.
-The resulting compact disc featured songs performed by Eller and notable Idaho musicians Pinto Bennett and Rosalie Sorrels, among others.
-Eller’s continuing work led him to over a thousand Idaho songs and inspired the creation of The Idaho Songs Project, which to date has resulted in over twenty interpretive booklets with CD’s, together telling Idaho’s stories.
-Gary Eller also is a banjoist and bluegrass performer, songwriter, and teacher.
-While serving on the board of National Oldtime Fiddlers, Inc. in Weiser, he formed a team to renovate the dormitory rooms in Slocum Hall so the festival and contest could more fully fulfill its mission.
-Since 2015 he has organized an annual banjo camp and a number of other music-related camps at the festival.
+The resulting compact disc featured songs performed by Eller and notable Idaho musicians ranging from Pinto Bennett to “Dugout Dick” Zimmerman.
+Eller’s continuing work led him to hundreds of “Idaho” songs and inspired the creation of The Idaho Songs Project, which to date has published nineteen topical historically-based CDs accompanied by interpretive booklets providing background on the stories in the songs, songwriters, and performers.
+Eller also is a banjoist, bluegrass/oldtime/early country performer, songwriter, and teacher.
+He served on the board of National Oldtime Fiddlers, Inc. in Weiser and formed a volunteer team to renovate the dormitory rooms in Slocum Hall so the festival and contest could more fully fulfill its mission.
+Since 2015 he has organized an annual banjo camp and contest and a number of other music-related camps supporting the fiddle contest organization’s mission.
 Eller is also a founding board member of Co-Opportunities, Inc., a nonprofit that heads up the Bee Tree Folk School and oversees the Simpson-Vassar Collections Museum in Weiser.
 He continues to serve on the board and is a valuable asset to the school’s ongoing development.